Fig. 8.77. Capacitor: 1 – cooler hose No.1; 2 – cooler hose No.2; 3 – capacitor

 Install in the reverse order of removal.

-After replacing the condenser, add compressor oil to the refrigeration circuit.
+After replacing the condenser, add compressor oil to the cooling circuit.

-Amount of oil to be added (approximate amount): 20 ml.
+Amount of oil added (approximate quantity): 20 ml.

-Check the condenser for damage and oil leakage.
+Check the condenser for damage and oil leaks.

-If there is a problem, replace the capacitor.
+If there is a fault, replace the capacitor.

 Visually inspect the plates for deposits.